 Others have had more success.
 Meet The Clementines, a Kansas City duo consisting of Nicole Springer and Tim Jenkins.
 Their project began when Tim responded to Nicole’s ad, and, they say, the chemistry was apparent the first time they played together.

 Before long, what started with cover songs and open mics became a project focused on original material, oiled by a deep creative complementarity.
-Now with a portfolio of more than 20 songs – all written within the last year – this prolific duo is beginning to attract more attention – regionally, to be sure, but also, thanks to a growing YouTube presence and the recent release of their EP (buy it
+Now with a portfolio of more than 20 songs – all written within the last year – this prolific duo is beginning to attract more attention – regionally, to be sure, but also, thanks to a growing YouTube presence and the recent release of their EP (buy it here), from new fans in far-flung places like here in New York.

 The Clementines, who get their name from the main character in Eternal Sunshine of the Spotless Mind, are fueled by Springer’s .50 caliber voice.
 Resonant, versatile, and infused with passion, it’s her sometimes slightly rough-around-the-edges quality that allows Springer to move comfortably from an alt-Spanish vibe (a la Shoot Away, off the EP) to a still-fresh grunge sound (Muddy are the Waters – video below).